+The SSD system for the Stop & Shop store is inspected regularly by Langan Engineering on behalf of Stop & Shop.
 Stop & Shop is expected to continue to have Langan Engineering provide inspection, monitoring, and maintenance services for its SSDS.
 Inspection of the Stop & Shop system and the remainder of the plaza SSD systems will be coordinated to occur within the approximate same timeframe.
-Langan will prepare a separate inspection report for Stop & Shop that will be summarized in and appended to the certified Periodic Review Report.
+Langan will prepare a separate inspection report for Stop & Shop that will be summarized in and appended to the certified Periodic Review Report that is submitted to the NYSDEC.